Historyline 1914–1918 – classic turn-based war strategy from World War I

 Can the game run on modern Windows?

-Yes, it works fine on Windows 10 and Windows 11 via compatibility mode.
+Yes, it runs fine on Windows 10 and Windows 11 via compatibility mode.

 What type of game is Historyline?